HTC U Ultra: Reception

 The HTC U Ultra received mixed to negative reviews.

 Android Police's David Ruddock liked the phone's large size and the high-gloss glass construction of the phone as well as the "lighter touch" of HTC's Sense skin that "includes some useful software tweaks", but lamented its lack of a headphone jack, its "poor battery life" which he attributed to the "awful" screen to battery ratio, its lack of carrier support and no ruggedization features and its $750 price, which he felt was "simply way too much".

 Andrew Martonik of Android Central praised the phone's "fantastic" performance, the "great" screen, "stunning" hardware, lack of bloatware the fact that the phone came unlocked and that it "absolutely nails the basics" but derided its "2016-level camera performance", lack of a headphone jack, the lack of utility for the second screen, no water resistance and the phone being too big for most hands.
-In the quick take he said "HTC continues to get the basics right with flagships.
-The U Ultra has a great screen, amazing build quality and stunning design.
-You get just about every spec inside you'd expect, and the day-to-day performance as a result is fantastic with a super-smooth software experience.
-Unfortunately, HTC's camera performance once again lags behind the pack, its secondary display is all but useless and there's no headphone jack or water resistance — all in a phone that's charging a premium price of $749."
+In the quick take, he said, "HTC continues to get the basics right with flagships.
+The U Ultra has a great screen, amazing build quality, and stunning design.
+You get just about every spec you'd expect, and the day-to-day performance is fantastic, with a super-smooth software experience.
+Unfortunately, HTC's camera performance once again lags behind the pack, its secondary display is all but useless, and there's no headphone jack or water resistance — all in a phone that's charging a premium price of $749."

 Writing for ZDNet, Matthew Miller singled out the gorilla glass on the front and back, the "high quality fit and finish", the "vibrant" BoomSound speakers and the "good" quality of the included earbuds as pros, but panned its large size, lack of a headphone jack, no water resistance and "average battery life and called the back a "fingerprint magnet".
 In the conclusion he stated "As it is, there are just too many compromises at the $749 price for me to commit to one now."